ritamraha/Teal/README.md

 # TEAL: synThesizing Efficiently monitorAble mtL
 *TEAL* is a Python-based tool for synthesizing formulas in Metric Temporal Logic (MTL) for efficient Runtime monitoring.
 To synthesize MTL formulas, it relies on solving constraint satisfaction problems using the SMT solver Z3.
-*TEAL* is written in Python3.9 and has been tested to work on Linux machines.
+*TEAL* is written in Python3.9 and has been tested to work on the following OS: Debian 10, Ubuntu 22.04, and MacOS Ventura 13.6.

 ### Installation

 Clone the repository and switch to the root directory using the following:
 ```
 git clone https://github.com/ritamraha/Teal.git
-cd TEAL/
+cd Teal/
 ```

 Now, set up a python virtual environment for running *TEAL*:
 ```
-virutalenv -p python3 venv
+python3 -m venv venv
 source venv/bin/activate
 ```
 Finally, install the required python packages using the following: